 Introduction to Meditation: Learn to self-regulate, promote relaxation, and enhance personal and spiritual growth.

-Meditation is a practice of concentrated focus upon a sound, object, visualization, the breath, movement, or attention itself in order to increase awareness of the present moment, reduce stress, promote relaxation, and enhance personal and spiritual growth.
+Meditation is a practice of concentrated focus upon a sound, object, visualisation, the breath, movement, or attention itself in order to increase awareness of the present moment, reduce stress, promote relaxation, and enhance personal and spiritual growth.

 Meditation benefits people with or without acute medical illness or stress.
 People who meditate regularly have been shown to feel less anxiety and depression.
 They also report that they experience more enjoyment and appreciation of life and that their relationships with others are improved.
 Meditation produces a state of deep relaxation and a sense of balance or equanimity.
 According to Michael J. Baime, "Meditation cultivates an emotional stability that allows the meditator to experience intense emotions fully while simultaneously maintaining perspective on them."
 Out of this experience of emotional stability, one may gain greater insight and understanding about one's thoughts, feelings, and actions.
 This insight in turn offers the possibility to feel more confident and in control of life.
 Meditation facilitates a greater sense of calmness, empathy, and acceptance of self and others.